realm/realm-swift/README.md

 binding is thoroughly tested with Clang.
 It is known to work with Clang 3.0 and newer.

+If you are going to modify the Objective-C language binding, you will need Cheetah for Python (http://www.cheetahtemplate.org).
+It is needed because some source files are generated.

 Currently, the Objective-C binding is availble only on Mac OS X (and iPhone).
 The following is a suggestion of how to install the prerequisites on Mac OS X 10.7 and 10.8: